JuliaOpt/juliaopt.github.io/meetings/santiago2019/index.md

 <tt>Evening</tt> **Trends and challenges in multiobjective optimization**

-The University of Valparaíso will hold a seminar on multiobjective optimization in Santiago.
+The Pontificia Universidad Católica de Valparaíso will hold a seminar on multiobjective optimization in Santiago.
 Attendees of JuMP-dev are invited.
 More details to come.

 ### Friday